kurtosis-tech/kurtosis/core/docs/testsuite-details.md

 Customizing Testsuite Execution
 -------------------------------
+TODO TODO TODO Update to reflect that custom parameters are now passed in as arbitrary JSON

 You'll very likely want to customize the behaviour of your testsuite based on information passed in when you execute Kurtosis (e.g. have a `--fast-tests-only` flag to your CLI's main function that runs a subset of the tests in your suite).
 To do so, you'll need to:

 1. Add the appropriate flags to your CLI's main function